 This course is designed to provide fundamental information in human anatomy and physiology for those entering health-related fields of study.
 It includes education regarding all the body systems, common pathology/diseases, diagnostic and treatment modalities.
-(Does not meet science requirement for AA degree.)
 (OF, OSP, OSU)

 AH 106 Math for Allied Health Sciences 3 credits